Keep up on the latest KTA news by reading our press releases below.

 Travelers can learn about all Turnpike projects planned for 2019.
 Additional information about each project can be found on KTA’s construction page, that also includes a monthly construction update by KTA’s Director of Engineering.

 Drivers are urged to check for traffic impacts at www.KanDrive.org, subscribe to KTA Alerts for roadway incident information http://bit.ly/KHeX6g, follow the Kansas Turnpike on Twitter, and watch for information on KTA’s digital message signs.
 Construction updates on this and other projects are published monthly in KTA’s electronic newsletter.
 Sign up to receive the newsletter using the form located at the bottom of any page on www.ksturnpike.com.

 Contracts awarded on two upcoming construction projects

-TOPEKA, Kan. – The Kansas Turnpike Authority announces bids have been approved and contracts awarded on two upcoming Turnpike construction projects.
+WICHITA, Kan. – The Kansas Turnpike Authority announces bids have been approved and contracts awarded on two upcoming Turnpike construction projects.

 Contract #7325 – Rehabilitate and increase the vertical clearance of the Shaw Creek Road Bridge crossing over I-35/KTA at mile marker 102.26 (approximately five miles north of the Matfield Green Service Area in Chase County) was awarded to Bettis Asphalt & Construction, Inc., Topeka, KS for $735,607.28.
 Construction will begin in March and is scheduled for completion November 15, 2019.